Flight of the Wild Geese: Italian service

 Despite being less studied, the ancient and traditional "mestiere delle armi" in Italy was also a well-known profession by the Irish.
 The "tercio" of Lucas Taf (around 500 men) served in Milan towards 1655.
-The Army of Savoy included also Irishmen, but in Italy the Irish were organized basically by the Spanish administration.
-In 1694, another regiment in Milan was exclusively composed by Irishmen.
+The Army of Savoy included also Irishmen, but in Italy, the Irish were organized basically by the Spanish administration.
+In 1694, another regiment in Milan was exclusively composed of Irishmen.
 Around 3–4% of a total of 20,000 men were Irish in the Spanish Army of Milan.
 It is not a high figure, but it was important as regards quality.
 In this context, James Francis Fitz-James Stuart (1696–1739), Duke of Berwick and of Liria is just one example of this success.
 He began to serve the monarchy in 1711 and succeeded in becoming General Lieutenant (1732), ambassador in Russia, in Austria and in Naples, where he died.
 In 1702, an Irish grenadier company led by Francis Terry entered Venetian service.
 This company of Jacobite exiles served at Zara until 1706.
 Colonel Terry became the Colonel of a Venetian Dragoon Regiment, which the Terry family mostly commanded until 1797.
-Colonel Terry's Dragoons uniforms were red faced blue in the Irish tradition.
+Colonel Terry's Dragoons uniforms were red-faced blue in the Irish tradition.
 The Limerick Regiment, of Irish Jacobites, transferred from Spanish service to that of the Bourbon king of Sicily in 1718.

 Austrian service

 Throughout this period, there were also substantial numbers of Irish officers and men in the armies or service of European powers, including the Austrian Habsburg Empire.
-It was not uncommon for Irish commanders of the Habsburg Empire to encounter enemy armies led by other Irishmen, Irishmen who they would have previously fought alongside in rebellions against British rule in Ireland.
-One such example was Peter Lacy, a field marshal in the Imperial Russian Army, whose son Franz Moritz Graf von Lacy excelled in the Austrian service.
-General Maximilian Ulysses Graf von Browne, the Austrian commanding officer in the Battle of Lobositz, was also of Irish descent.
+It was not uncommon for Irish commanders of the Habsburg Empire to encounter enemy armies led by other Irishmen.
+One such example was Peter Lacy, a field marshal in the Imperial Russian Army, whose son Franz excelled in the Austrian service.
+General Maximilian Ulysses Browne, the Austrian commanding officer in the Battle of Lobositz, was also of Irish descent.
 Recruitment for Austrian service included areas of the midlands of Ireland, and members of the Taaffe, O'Neill and Wallis families served with Austria.
 Count Alexander O'Nelly (O'Neill), who came from Ulster, commanded the 42nd Bohemian Infantry Regiment from 1734 to 1743.
 Much earlier, in 1634, during the Thirty Years' War, Irish officers led by Walter Deveraux assassinated general Albrecht von Wallenstein on the orders of the Emperor.
 In the late 18th and throughout the 19th century, further Irish officers served in the Habsburg Empire, so Andreas O'Reilly von Ballinlough (1742–1832), whose military service extended through the Seven Years' War, the War of the Bavarian Succession, the Austro-Turkish War, the French Revolutionary Wars, and the Napoleonic Wars, furthermore Laval Graf Nugent von Westmeath and Maximilian Graf O’Donnell von Tyrconnell, who saved the life of Emperor Franz Joseph I during an assassination attempt.
 Gottfried von Banfield finally became the most successful Austro-Hungarian naval aeroplane pilot in the First World War.